 Today, many large mounds in Scandinavia are considered the sites where once Viking temples stood.
 Many of the original temples were later converted into churches or demolished to be replaced by churches.
 For this reason, no extant remains of a Viking temple exist today.

 The Norse gods belonged to two tribes, Aesir and Vanir.
 Odin, Frigg, Thor, Loki.
 Balder, Hold, Heimdall and Tyr were highly ranked gods who belonged among the Aesir.
 Odin was the chief divinity and the god of war, death, property, and wisdom.

 Frigg, the wife of Odin, was the patron of motherhood and marriage as well as the goddess of love and fertility.
 Thor was the most famous son of Odin and the most powerful god of storms and thunder.

 Loki was the most dangerous and unpredictable god and gave birth to many evil creatures.
 All these gods and goddesses had a key role in the Norse religion.

 In time, the influence of Christianity spread to the Viking homeland of Scandinavia as well.
-By the 12th centuries, Christianity was firmly established in Viking strongholds including Denmark, Sweden and Norway.
+By the 12th century, Christianity was firmly established in Viking strongholds including Denmark, Sweden, and Norway.